AdmiralXy/42philosophers/README.md

 ### About

-This project about solving the dining philosophers problem - in computer science it is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.
+This project focuses on solving the dining philosophers problem - in computer science it is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.

 * One or more philosophers are sitting at a round table either eating, either thinking, either sleeping.
 While they are eating, they do not think or sleep; while thinking